 The first phase of the training is to introduce the dog to the shape of the antler and introduce them to antler scent, while making it fun and rewarding for the dog.
 To begin, I started off with the Shed Hunting Antler Retriever Training Kit from Dog Bone.
 This kit has everything that you need to get started with training.
 The kit includes a rubber antler, antler training scent, and a training manual.

+Where to begin?
 I suggest beginning with simple retrieve training using the training antler as if it was a training bumper or dummy.
 Get your dog excited about the training antler then start with a small distance toss and have your dog retrieve the antler.
 Make sure to reward your dog with either praise or a treat depending on what works best as a motivator for your dog.
 Progress into further and further throws.
 This will get your dog use to seeing the outline and shape of the antler on the ground while being a fun game to them.
 The shed training antler dummy by Dog Bone comes with a nice throwing rope attached to the base of the antler that serves a twofold purpose.
 First it provides a mechanical advantage allowing you to increase your throw range to several dozen yards with ease.
-Second, it provides a "lean? way to grab the training antler once you introduce training scents.
+Second, it provides a clean way to grab the training antler once you introduce training scents.
+Holding onto the rope while applying training scent keeps your hands off of any areas that training scent was potentially applied to.

 Introducing the Antler Training Scent